splunk/observability-workshop/docs/monitoring-as-code/plan-and-apply.md

     terraform apply -var="access_token=$ACCESS_TOKEN" -var="realm=$REALM" -var="sfx_prefix=$PREFIX"
     ```

-Validate that the detectors were created, under the _**ALERTS → Detectors**_, you should see a list of new detectors with the a prefix of your initials:
+Validate that the detectors were created, under the _**ALERTS → Detectors**_.
+They will be prefixed by a unique string that was initialized in the setup.
+To check the prefix value run:

+=== "Shell Command"

+    ```bash
+    echo ${PREFIX}
+    ```

+ You will see a list of the new detectors and you can search for the prefix that was output from above.

 ![Detectors](../images/monitoring-as-code/detectors.png)